-In my current position as consultant at Twynstra Gudde I will integrate my knowledge from policy, science and practice to advise on projects in the safety domain.
-On the one hand I work in an advisary role, e.g., on the safety of the harbour yards of Rotterdam for ProRail.
-On the other hand, I perform research into the quality of police reports, policing in rural areas, the use of open source intelligence by the police and the administrative tasks of investigation units of the police.
-These research projects are financed by the National Police, Police and Science and the Ministry of Justice and Security.
+In my position as consultant at Twynstra Gudde I integrated my knowledge from policy, science and practice to advise on projects in the safety domain.
+On the one hand I worked in an advisary role, e.g., on the safety of the harbour yards of Rotterdam for ProRail.
+On the other hand, I performed research into the quality of police reports, policing in rural areas, the use of open source intelligence by the police and the administrative tasks of investigation units of the police.
+These research projects were financed by the National Police, Police and Science and the Ministry of Justice and Security.

 Scientific collaborator at the Ministry of Justice and Security (2018-2019)